 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During the 2016, we did not monitor or test for several samples as listed below and, therefore, cannot be sure of the quality of your drinking water during that time.
+Required bacteriological sampling for the month of October were not completed due to shipping to testing laboratory problems during the 3rd Quarter of 2020.
+In addition, we did not monitor or test for Total Organic Carbon (TOC) and Alkalinity from Barlow source.
+Our October 29th sample for manganese exceeded the MCL due to filter loading issues.